Vitamin D: Why is it an Essential Nutrient?

 Poor metabolism of carbohydrates

 Testing You can ask your main healthcare provider for a Vitamin D test.
-Make sure your insurance covers it, as it can be quite expensive.
+Make sure your insurance covers it, as it can be quite expensive depending upon how it is ordered.
 If insurance doesn’t cover it, it is more affordable to go through a direct to consumer lab company.
-If you are a client of Oswald Digestive Clinic, ask your nutritionist about ordering a Vitamin D level from a direct to consumer lab, or ordering a comprehensive nutrition lab from SpectraCell Laboratories.
+If you are a client of Oswald Digestive Clinic, ask your dietitian nutritionist about ordering a Vitamin D level from a direct to consumer lab (such as this one), or ordering a comprehensive micronutrient lab from SpectraCell Laboratories.
 A level over 50 nanograms per milliliter (ng/mL) decreases the risk for developing chronic and neurogenic brain diseases.
 For thyroid and immune health, it is recommended to be between 60 and 80 ng/mL.
 And any number under 20 ng/mL is an indication of a deficiency.
 Testing is a great way to know how much vitamin D you need, and whether a supplement is necessary.
 Perimenopausal women, pregnant women, people with osteopenia and osteoporosis, and people with darker skin, are encouraged to get their vitamin D levels tested regularly.
 Even if you don’t have these risk factors, it is a good idea to get tested.
 It is recommended to test your levels 1 to 2 times per year.
-We also have a Youtube video that covers this information.
+Here is a Youtube video that covers this information, too.